Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located on Florida’s “Forgotten Coast” between Panama City and Apalachicola, Port St. Joe is a vibrant small town.
 Sitting on the edge of St. Joseph Bay, here you’ll find some of the tastiest scallops in the Sunshine State.
-The 2016 season has been postponed from August 22nd to September 6th in this location.

 The “gem of the nature coast” and made famous for its manatee population, Crystal River is also a great spot to go scalloping.
 Perfect for hunters of all ages, the refreshing spring waters are an ideal way to cool off on a warm summer day.